mohanson/pyckb/README.md

-# Python SDK for CKB
+# Pyckb: Nervos CKB SDK For Humans

-Python CKB is an experimental project that aims to provide human-friendly interfaces for common CKB operations.
-Note that Python CKB is not a complete SDK, but only implements the CKB functions that I am interested in.
+Pyckb is a project that aims to provide human-friendly interfaces for common ckb operations.
+Using pyckb, you can easily and happily complete everything you want to do on ckb.

 Features:

-- No third-party dependencies.
-All code is visible.
+- No third-party dependencies, everything is visible.
-- Incredibly simple.
+- Incredibly simple, even a cat knows how to use it.

 ## Installation